FabioChiodini/ProjectSpawnSwarmtc/README.md

 - A number of VMs in GCE (specified in the variable export GCEVM_InstancesK) as "slaves" that will host honeypots containers.
 These are g1-small VM types

-- [in the code there's a commented line to deploya dockerized nginx via DockerSwarm and opening the relevant port]
+- [in the code there are commented lines to deploy a dockerized nginx via DockerSwarm and opening the relevant port]

 It then starts many Docker Containers (honeypots) via Docker Swarm (the number of instances is specified in the variable InstancesK in the main configuration file)